frarixeddu555/WS2812_LED/README.md

 - ISE Xilinx

+# Main input-features
+The input **color** signal can be given in different ways:
+- Driving the LED by 3 switches (deconding 24 bit with 3bit);
+- Driving the brightness of one single LED's color with 8 switches (to unlock the 256 brightness levels for one color);
+- Fading one single LED's color;
+- Fading all the LED's colors in sequence.

+Some parts of the vhdl code are commented: you must comment or decomment one of these to unlock the input-feature you want.

 # s_out timing
 Here the timing produced by the code for a period of T = 1.25 us + 0.1 us for 1 bit transmitted